Mayen007/Mayen007/README.md

 - 👋 Hi, I’m @Mayen007
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning Bootstrap, JavaScript.
-Flask, a framework of Python
+- 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me email:
+- 📫 How to reach me email: alonerpunk@gmail.com

 <!---
 Mayen007/Mayen007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.